-Mr. Stevenson, civil rights icon, is being recognized for his profound and lasting impact in the fight for equality, acceptance and justice for all Americans.
+Mr. Stevenson, civil rights icon, was recognized at the 2018 People's Choice Awards for his profound and lasting impact in the fight for equality, acceptance and justice for all Americans.

 Mr. Stevenson is a widely acclaimed public interest lawyer who has dedicated his career to helping the poor, the incarcerated and the condemned.
 Under his leadership, EJI has won major legal challenges eliminating excessive and unfair sentencing, exonerating innocent death row prisoners, confronting abuse of the incarcerated and the mentally ill and aiding children prosecuted as adults.

 Mr. Stevenson has successfully argued several cases in the United States Supreme Court and recently won an historic ruling that mandatory life-without-parole sentences for all children 17 or younger are unconstitutional.
 He and his staff have won reversals, relief or release for over 125 wrongly condemned prisoners on death row.
 They have initiated major new anti-poverty and anti-discrimination efforts that challenge the legacy of racial inequality in America, including major projects to educate communities about slavery, lynching and racial segregation.

 Mr. Stevenson is also a Professor of Law at the New York University School of Law.

 Mr. Stevenson has launched an ambitious national effort to create new cultural spaces that reflect America’s history of racial injustice.
 Earlier this year EJI opened a ground-breaking museum built on the site of a former slave warehouse in downtown Montgomery, Alabama.
 The Legacy Museum: From Enslavement to Mass Incarceration is a companion to a national memorial to victims of lynching called the National Memorial for Peace and Justice, hailed by the Washington Post as “one of the most powerful and effective new memorials in a generation."